Resources

 Norton Shores

-For Zoom option, contact [email protected] for link
+For the Zoom option, contact: communications@seniorresourceswmi.org for the link.

 The state Area Agencies on Aging 2024 Advocacy priorities, Area Agency on Aging Association of Michigan 2024 Policy Platform

-USAging priorities for 2024, 2024 USAging Policy Priorities
+USAging priorities for 2025, US Aging 2025 Policy Priorities

 Elected Officials

 If you would like to express your concerns or have questions that affect you or an older adult in your life, we encourage you to contact your elected officials.
-For your convenience, a contact list is available Elected Officials.
+For your convenience, a contact list is available 2025 Elected Officials.
 For your reference, advocacy and contact method guidelines are provided:

 The Ten Commandments of Public Policy Advocacy